actualbudget/actual/packages/desktop-client/README.md

 Note the network IP address and port the dev instance is listening on.

-Next, navigate to the root of your project folder, run the standartised docker container, and launch the visual regression tests from within it.
+Next, navigate to the root of your project folder, run the standardized docker container, and launch the visual regression tests from within it.

 Run via yarn: